Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions

 Watering

-Water Pothos liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Scindapsus aureus liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Cut down on watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot disease.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and death of the plant.

 Temperature and Humidity